quacksouls/lyf/doc/decide.md

 > `"Not yet high noon."` for all other hours.
 >
 > **Exercise 5.** An integer $n$ is even provided it can be divided by 2,
 > otherwise $n$ is odd.
-An exercise from the subsection
+An exercise from the section
 > [_Smooth operator_](data.md#smooth-operator) describes a technique to generate
 > "random" integers at most 100.
 Write a program that uses the technique and
 > decides whether the generated integer is even or odd.